Dr Gareth Treharne

 Tel 64 3 479 7630

-Dr Gareth Treharne’s research interests are in health psychology, illness perceptions and the application of qualitative and quantitative research methods.
-He has been involved in a number of projects with colleagues in medicine and physiotherapy investigating the predictors of well-being among people with chronic illnesses such as rheumatoid arthritis.
-He has also been involved in research into medication adherence and the provision of non-pharmacological interventions, particularly tailored exercise.
-He takes a social justice approach to research, informed by critical theory, reflexivity and targeting inequalities.
+Professor Gareth Treharne's research interests are in health psychology, illness perceptions, sexuality and gender, and the application of qualitative and quantitative research methods.
+He has been involved in a range of projects investigating the predictors of well-being among people with chronic illnesses such as rheumatoid arthritis, particularly in collaboration with colleagues in medicine and physiotherapy.
+He has carried out research into medication adherence and the provision of non-pharmacological interventions, particularly tailored exercise and smoking cessation support.
+Gareth takes a social justice approach to research, informed by critical theory, reflexivity and targeting inequalities.
+He has led research into identity, discrimination and well-being in relation to sexuality, gender and ethnicity.

-He has co-authored over 50 papers, and recently co-edited a special issue of Gay & Lesbian Issues & Psychology Review.
-He is on the editorial board of Musculoskeletal Care and is the Secretary of the International Society for Critical Health Psychology.
-He has been a past recipient of a Wellcome Trust (UK) Value in People Award, a European League Against Rheumatism conference award and a British Society for Rheumatology Young Investigator Award.
+Gareth has been an author of over 100 papers and chapters.
+He is on the editorial board of Musculoskeletal Care, Qualitative Research in Psychology and Stress & Health, and previously co-edited a special issue of Gay & Lesbian Issues & Psychology Review.
+He is an Associate Fellow of the British Psychological Society, having joined the Society as a Graduate Member in 1999.
+He is the current Chair of the International Society for Critical Health Psychology and was the Society's Vice-Chair for 2015-2017 and Secretary for 2009–2015.
+He has been a past recipient of a Matariki Network of University's travel award, a Wellcome Trust (UK) Value in People award, a European League Against Rheumatism conference award and a British Society for Rheumatology Young Investigator award.
+In 2015 he was awarded for exemplary student support by the University of Otago's Disability Information & Support service.

 Teaching